September 11 attacks: Casualties

-Entirely because of the attacks on the World Trade Center, 9/11 is the deadliest act of terrorism in world history by a large margin, causing the deaths of 2,996 people (including the hijackers) and injuring thousands of others.
-The death toll included 265 on the four planes (from which there were no survivors); 2,606 in the World Trade Center and in the surrounding area; and 125 at The Pentagon.
-Most who died were civilians; the rest included 343 firefighters, 72 law enforcement officers, 55 military personnel, and the 19 terrorists.
-After New York, New Jersey lost the most state citizens.
-More than 90 countries lost citizens in the attacks; for example, the 67 Britons who died were more than in any other terrorist attack anywhere.
+The attack on the World Trade Center's North Tower alone made 9/11 the deadliest act of terrorism in history.
+Taken together, the four crashes killed 2,996 people (including the hijackers) and injured thousands more.
+The death toll included 265 on the four planes (from which there were no survivors); 2,606 in the World Trade Center and the surrounding area; and 125 at the Pentagon.
+Most who died were civilians, as well as 343 firefighters, 72 law enforcement officers, 55 military personnel, and the 19 terrorists.
+More than 90 countries lost citizens in the attacks.

-In Arlington County, Virginia, 125 Pentagon workers died when Flight 77 crashed into the building's western side.
-70 were civilians and 55 were military personnel, many of whom worked for the United States Army or the United States Navy.
-The Army lost 47 civilian employees; six civilian contractors; and 22 soldiers, while the Navy lost six civilian employees; three civilian contractors; and 33 sailors.
-Seven Defense Intelligence Agency (DIA) civilian employees died, and one Office of the Secretary of Defense (OSD) contractor.
-Lieutenant General Timothy Maude, an Army Deputy Chief of Staff, was the highest-ranking military official killed at The Pentagon.

-In New York City, more than 90% of the workers and visitors who died in the towers had been at or above the points of impact.
+In New York City, more than 90% of those who died in the towers had been at or above the points of impact.
 In the North Tower, between 1,344 and 1,402 people were at, above or one floor below the point of impact and all died.
-Hundreds were killed instantly the moment the plane struck.
-The estimated 800 people who survived the impact were trapped and died in the fires or from smoke inhalation; fell or jumped from the tower to escape the smoke and flames; or were killed in the building's collapse.
-The destruction of all three staircases in the tower when Flight 11 hit made it impossible for anyone from the impact zone upwards to escape.
+Hundreds were killed instantly when the plane struck.
+The estimated 800 people who survived the impact were trapped and died in the fires or from smoke inhalation, fell or jumped from the tower to escape the smoke and flames, or were killed in the building's collapse.
+The destruction of all three staircases in the North Tower when Flight 11 hit made it impossible for anyone from the impact zone upward to escape.
 107 people not trapped by the impact died.
-When the plane struck between floors 93-99, the 92nd floor was also rendered inescapable when the crash severed all elevator shafts while debris falling from the floors above blocked the stairwells, ensuring the deaths of all 69 workers on the final floor below the impact zone.
+When Flight 11 struck between floors 93 and 99, the 92nd floor was rendered inescapable: the crash severed all elevator shafts while falling debris blocked the stairwells, ensuring the deaths of all 69 workers on the floor.